Montece/DnD_CardGame_Multiplayer/README.md

 - [Random pictures from google](https://www.google.com)
 ## FAQ
 ### How to launch the game?
-You can download [Release](/releases/tag/TestRealise) and launch Test.Version.zip/Photon Example.exe for **2** users.
-You can launch **Packs.Generator** for creation your own pack (move your file .pack to foler Test.Version.zip/Photon Example_Data/StreamingAssets/packed/)
+You can download latest release of "Test.Version.zip" and launch "Photon Example.exe" for **2** users.

-### Как создать свой пак карточек?
+### How to create the pack?
-Текст
+You can download latest release of "Packs.Generator.zip" and launch "PhotonExample_PacksGenerator.exe".
+Move your created file with extension ".pack" to game foler "Photon Example_Data/StreamingAssets/packed/".

-### Как скачать исходный код игры?
+### How to donwload source code of game?
-Текст
+Into github, click green button "Code" -> "Download ZIP" OR clone link for clone repository into your pc folder.

-### Как мне разобраться в исходном коде игры?
+### How to understand source code?
 Текст